Polarization properties of synchrotron sources from simulations of relativistic magnetohydrodynamic turbulence: Relativistic 3D MHD turbulence simulations

 \subsection{Setup of fluctuations and choice of parameters}

-In the present sub-section we describe the setup for our simulations of 3D-MHD \textit{decaying} (without an external driver) turbulence in relativistically hot and strongly magnetized plasmas, and we define the parameters characterizing the various runs.
+In the present subsection we describe the setup for our simulations of 3D-MHD decaying - that is without an external driver - turbulence in relativistically hot and strongly magnetized plasmas, and we define the parameters characterizing the various runs.
 The plasma is assumed to be initially static, in all cases.